 Walnuts are not only delicious, they are also incredibly healthy.
 They contain biotin, vitamin E and omega-3 fatty acids.
 Biotin, also called vitamin H, is important for the formation of skin, hair, and nails.
 Biotin deficiency can lead to skin disorders, hair loss, brittle nails and poor wound healing.
 The body needs about 30-60 micrograms per day.
 100 grams of walnuts contain about 20 micrograms of Biotin.
 Combined with other sensible nutrition, you’ll be sure to hit your daily target.

 Walnuts also score with other important nutrients.
-Vitamin E works as an antioxidant, protecting the body’s cells.
+Vitamin E works as an antioxidant, protecting the body’s cells – and is therefore good for your skin.
 If you don’t take in enough vitamin E, your skin can become dry, discolored, and wrinkled.
 It is also said to have a positive influence on neurodermatitis.
 Depending on your age and gender, your body needs 5-13 mg of vitamin E per day.
 100 g of walnuts contain about 6 mg.
 Walnuts also contain the essential omega-3 fatty acids, which also have a positive influence on the skin.

 The human body consists largely of water – in adulthood up to 50 to 60 percent.
 With advancing age, the proportion decreases to 45 percent.
 This also explains why the skin becomes drier with age.
 Water transports the nutrients to the cells in the body and maintains the skin’s turgor, or elasticity.